haasonsaas/mac-agent/README.md

-# Mac Agent
+# Mac Agent (crewAI Edition)

-This is a simple agent that uses a Large Language Model (LLM) to translate your natural language requests into executable shell commands on your macOS.
+This is an intelligent agent that uses crewAI to translate your natural language requests into executable shell commands on your macOS.

-It is designed to be a "hybrid tool-using agent," meaning it will try to use the best tool for the job, whether that's a standard shell command (`find`, `curl`) or `osascript` for controlling applications and the GUI.
+It leverages a Large Language Model (LLM) to understand your intent and uses a dedicated `ShellTool` to execute commands, making it a robust and flexible automation assistant.

 ## Setup